*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 In 1814, Americans gained naval victories on Lake Champlain near Plattsburgh, preventing a British land invasion of the United States and on the Chesapeake at Fort McHenry in Baltimore.
 Fort McHenry repelled the nineteen-ship British fleet enduring twenty-seven hours of bombardment virtually unscathed.
 Watching from aboard a British ship, American poet Francis Scott Key penned the verses of what would become the national anthem, “The Star Spangled Banner.”

 Impressive though these accomplishments were, they belied what was actually a poorly executed military campaign against the British.
 The U.S. Navy won their most significant victories in the Atlantic Ocean in 1813.
-Napoleon’s defeat in early 1814, however, allowed the British to focus on North America and their blockade of the East coast.
+Napoleon’s defeat in early 1814, however, allowed the British to focus on North America and blockade American ports.
 Thanks to the blockade, the British were able to burn Washington D.C. on August 24, 1814 and open a new theater of operations in the South.
 The British sailed for New Orleans where they achieved a naval victory at Lake Borgne before losing the land invasion to Major General Andrew Jackson’s troops in January 1815.
 This American victory actually came after the United States and the United Kingdom signed the Treaty of Ghent on December 24, 1814, but the Battle of New Orleans proved to be a psychological victory that boosted American morale and affected how the war has been remembered.

 But not all Americans supported the war.
 In 1814, New England Federalists met in Hartford, Connecticut, to try to end the war and curb the power of the Republican Party.
 They produced a document that proposed abolishing the three-fifths rule that afforded Southern slaveholders disproportionate representation in Congress, limiting the president to a single term in office, and most importantly, demanding a two-thirds congressional majority, rather than a simple majority, for legislation that declared war, admitted new states into the Union, or regulated commerce.
 With the two-thirds majority, New England’s Federalist politicians believed they could limit the power of their political foes.